 5. Introduce your customer success team to clients early

-Customer success teams may not directly connect with clients until the implementation process is complete.
+Customer support and success teams may not directly connect with clients until the implementation process is complete.
 But there are benefits to introducing the team to clients at the outset.
-When clients meet with customer success professionals early on, it helps to build a foundation of trust and rapport with clients.
+When clients meet with customer success professionals early on, it helps to build a foundation of trust and rapport.
 Clients can be confident that when they close a door with a point-of-contact person from their onboarding team, they’ll open a new but familiar door where they’ll continue to receive tailored guidance and support.

 The best time to introduce a customer success team is during a kick-off call.
 This helps establish a collaborative partnership from day one, setting clear expectations for clients and making them aware of the ongoing support they’ll receive.
 At the same time, customer success teams can use this as an opportunity to better understand a client’s challenges, goals, and expectations.